 Step 8: Remove the waffle from the waffle iron and stack fried chicken on top.
 Drizzle with maple syrup.

-- To pan-fry or deep fry your chicken, you must heat high-heat oil in a Dutch oven or 12-inch cast-iron skillet.
-Heat the oil to 375º F.
+- To pan-fry or deep-fry your chicken, heat high-heat oil in a Dutch oven or 12-inch cast-iron skillet to 375ยบ F.

 - Carefully place the chicken into the hot oil.
 Cook for 4 minutes on each side. (*Note: actual cooking time will vary depending on how large your coated chicken pieces are.)

 - Remove the chicken to a paper towel-lined plate.
-Check for an internal temperature of 165º F.
+Check for an internal temperature of 165ยบ F.

 You can definitely use frozen waffles.
 I like gluten-free waffles by Vans, Kashi, and Trader Joe's (wheat-free).